Avinash-jetwani/SimpleCURD/README.md

 ### VALIDATIONS

-Validations are performed on Sign Up, Sign In an dUpdate.
+Validations are performed on Sign Up, Sign In and Update.

 For details check WorkFlow.pdf